modelsbymike3d/arbootcamp/content/snapchat-beginner/150-grain.md

 `youtube:q3PtpCixl5k`

 Grain is a pretty popular addition to many Snapchat lenses.
 Done right, it can add a vintage look to your lenses.
+This tutorial will show you how to quickly and easily add grain to your own lenses.
 You can preview an effect using grain by [clicking here](https://www.snapchat.com/unlock/?type=SNAPCODE&uuid=9bbc641deec14df1a21c9f170b11ce04&metadata=01) or by scanning the snapcode below.

 ![Snapcode for example lens with grain](../../snapchat-beginner/grain/snapcode.png)